alexs2112/University-Notes/GRST357/02 - Apuleius, 1, General Themes.md

 Self-Control is an important virtue.
 Curiosity is terrifying

+### Book 1: Aristomenes and Socrates
+ - Socrates going to a gladiatorial show, encounters Aristomenes.
+Waylaid by bandits and end up in Meroe's Inn
+ - Meroe likes to transform her ex-lovers into animals, and even transforms a whole town.
+ - Aristomenes and Socrates sleep.
+Two hags stab Socrates, remove his heart, and plug the wound with a sponge. ("Take care not to cross a river")
+ - Aristomenes tries to flee but does not, thinking Socrates is dead.
+False suicide, waking Socrates.
+ - The two escape, thinking Socrates' death was a dream.
+They eat, eventually Socrates drinks from a river and dies
+ - Lucius and the other listeners to the story laugh, think Aristomenes is telling a fairytale

 ### The Hero:
  - Simply unity with community and gods
 	 - Crisis